Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntrodutionToProcessingSEBE.rst

     The SEBEProcessing model in the Graphical Modeler in QGIS.

 * Now click the Green arrow (*Run  Model*) in the Modeler tool.
 * Click *Run* and the process begins.
-You can foolow its progress in the log window.
+You can follow its progress in the log window.
 * When finished, examine the outputs in your output folder.
 Three files should be present (**Energyyearwall.txt**, **Energyyearroof.tif** and **dsm.tif**)

 Imagine that you now want to change input information for this model workflow.
 This is done by exposing input and output parameters for the user to alter (i.e. you or others).
 Lets now expose *Input DSM*, *Input Meterological data*, *UTC*, *Albedo* and *Output folder*.